airumu/CrashEdit/README.md

 This is a fork of [CrashEdit](https://github.com/cbhacks/CrashEdit) with some extra features and improvements.

-## Improvements
+## Changes

 * **Old Model**

-  * Added polygon editor.
+  * Added Polygon Editor.
-  * Added texture editor.
+  * Added Texture Editor.

 * **Model / Compressed Model**

-  * Added polygon editor.
+  * Added Polygon Editor.
-  * Added color editor.
+  * Added Color Editor.
-  * Added texture editor.
+  * Added Texture Editor.
-  * (Compressed Model) Added extended texture editor.
+  * (Compressed Model) Added Extended Texture Editor.
-  * (Compressed Model) Added position editor.
+  * (Compressed Model) Added Position Editor.
-  * Scales are editable in the General tab.
+  * Made scales editable in the General tab.
+  * Added support for decompressing compressed models.

 * **Animation**

-  * Supports synchronized editing, which applies edits in sync with other frames when enabled.
+  * Added sync editing, which applies edits in sync with other frames when enabled.
-  * Added frame editor; vertices for compressed ones are read-only.
+  * Added Frame Editor; vertices for compressed ones are read-only.
+  * Added vertex picking.
+  * Added ability to toggle animation in the viewer.
+  * Added support for rotating animations.

 * **Scenery**

+  - Added Color Editor.
-  - Added color editor.
+  - Added Texture Editor.
-  - Added texture editor.
+  - Added Extended Texture Editor.
-  - Added extended texture editor.
+  - Added vertex picking.
-  * Scenery now has a node, to enter the editor.
+  * Added a node to Scenery for entering the editor.

 * **Zone**

-  * Added header editor.
+  * Added Header Editor.
-  * Added a menu "Change Collision Type".
+  * Added a "Change Collision Type" menu.
   * Camera entities are labeled as Camera[0], Camera[1], Camera[2], etc.
-  * Entity editor now hides unnecessary tabs (e.g., Camera tab in non-camera entities).
+  * Entity editor now hides unnecessary tabs (e.g., the Camera tab for non-camera entities).
   * Renamed "Interpolate" to "Edit Path", added more features.
   * Added "Sync" to positions.
   * Added "Sync Entities" to positions.
   * Setting property can be copied and pasted.
   * Victims, load lists, and draw lists use list views; copy and paste are supported with shortcut keys.
-  * Added 'Verify draw lists' feature.
+  * Added a "Verify draw lists" feature.
-  * Added property fields editor; properties can be saved to an external file and read from it (saved to `CrashEdit.exe.savedentityproperties.json`).
+  * Added Property Field Editor; properties can be saved to an external file and read from it (saved to `CrashEdit.exe.savedentityproperties.json`).
+  * Added highlighting of the selected entity in the viewer.

 * **GOOL**